Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: General Binary Classification

+Algorithm~\ref{Binary_Class_Calib:alg} is an empirical calibration heuristic: using the same calibration labels to search over thresholds does not, by itself, provide a finite-sample population-risk guarantee.

-Our goal in this section is to present a calibration procedure in the practical setting where the data-generating process is unknown and the test set is finite.
-To do this, we will follow the theoretical framework presented in Sections \ref{sec:binary_class_fixed_indec} and \ref{sec:binary_class_fixed_err}.
-By doing so, we will demonstrate that effective selective classification rules can be calibrated according to our proposed theory.
+Our goal in this section is to present a calibration procedure in the practical setting where the data-generating process is unknown.
+To do this, we follow the theoretical framework presented in Sections~\ref{sec:binary_class_fixed_indec} and~\ref{sec:binary_class_fixed_err}.
+This provides a way to empirically calibrate selective classification rules according to our proposed theory.

 We start with the misclassification risk.
 Given a misclassification error level $\alpha\in[\mathcal{R}^*,\mathcal{R}(0)]$, our goal is to construct a classifier that achieves misclassification level~$\alpha$ using the minimal number of indecisions.
 From the results in the previous section, we know that there exists an indecision level~$\gamma^*$ such that $\mathcal{R}(\gamma^*) = \alpha$.
-We aim to to construct a classifier~$\hat{Y}$ such that the accuracy of $\hat{Y}$ is at least $1-\alpha$ and the proportion of indecisions is~$\gamma^*$.
+We aim to construct a classifier~$\hat{Y}$ such that the accuracy of $\hat{Y}$ is at least $1-\alpha$ and the proportion of indecisions is~$\gamma^*$.